manoelhc/eks-simple-deployment/README.md

 Run `make check` to run all the plans.
 Run `make all` to apply all the plans.
 Note: on `make all`, you need to approve the changes manually, by typing `yes`.

 * Known issue:
- `make check` throws error if you don't create the network first (app-infra module).
+ `make check` throws errors if you don't create the subnets first (app-infra module).
 Terraform tries to query the subnets with tag values.
 If they aren't created, it will return:

 ```
 Error: no matching subnet found